 “Thank you so much for your outstanding work with Squantum School students and staff during the past two days.
 You are a wonderful storyteller.
 The classroom visit further enhanced the student’s understanding and the teacher workshop was super!
 All of us learned so much.” – Diane Willard, Squantum School teacher, Squantum, MA

 Diane leads one-on-one private coaching for those wishing to develop their storytelling skills and enhance stage-presence.
-Sessions focus on problem solving for upcoming performance pieces and developing the full expressive potential of each individual for each unique story.
+Sessions focus on problem solving for upcoming performance pieces and developing the full expressive potential of each individual.